faco400/Node_Training_HW9/README.md

   - **postOrder(node)**: Performs a post-order traversal of the binary tree starting from the given node, printing the values of the nodes.

   - **search(node, value)**: Searches for a node with the specified value starting from the given node.

+**Observations**:
+  - **isBinarySearchTree(node, min = null, max = null)**: Verifies if tree is a BST tree recursively searching subtrees to the left and right of root.
+If node values are less to than each other as it traverses more to the left, and greater the more it goes to the right then it respects the BST property, thus being a BST.

 ## [Graph](./data_structures/Graph.js): Class to represent a graph data structure